pianomanfrazier/techblog/content/post/microbit-asteroids.md

     display.set_pixel(asteroidX, asteroidY, 9)
 ```

 You'll notice now that we almost have a working game.
-We now need to detect if the astroid crashed into your rocket.
+We now need to detect if the asteroid crashed into your rocket.

 ## Game Over